MumMumMum/DL_Interview/rc.md

 ### 6.Perception/Depth:  Our hardware use inertia sensors coupled with either a single camera (monocular) or stereo cameras (binocular).
 We do NOT use LIDAR or RADAR, only vision and inertia.
 Do you have experience using vison (and potentially inertia readings) for depth perception?
 This will be needed to identify potential collision threats.
 What method do you use?
-A. Sorry I do not the answer for this.
+A. Sorry I do not know the answer for this.

 ### 7.Mapping and Localization:  Can you use the camera, inertia sensors and GPS data to generate a 3D map of a driven environment?
 A. I have read about SLAM but never generated maps.
-I have not practical hands on knowledge in this.
+I have no practical hands on knowledge in this.

 ### 8.Trajectory / Path Planning: Do you know how to model a projected vehicle path as well as objects in the field of view?
 For example, if the road is curving, the car will continue around the curve.
 Knowing that, will an object in the field of view be entering the vehicle path?
 If so, when and where and is it a threat?
 Do you have any related experience?
 A. In SDC there was Lidar and Radar data giving information of vehicle velocity and position.
-Used FSM in behavior modelling and Have understanding of JTMfor path planning.
+Used FSM in behavior modelling and Have understanding of JTM for path planning.
 But in Robocopilot, the vehicle which is detceted and tracked in view there is no LIDAR or RADAR.
 Hence using the IMU data which will read accelaration and angular velocity, we can decide if the vehicle is about to turn or what and then decide if we should do lane change or not.
 This is totally my understanding just trying to fix the zig saw.